Tracking Affiliate Conversions in Google Ads

 • Offline Affiliate Conversion import in Google Ads via Google Sheet

-In order for our system to trace affiliate conversions back to the corresponding GCLIDs, we will automatically place unique click IDs in the SubID parameters of the affiliate links.
+For our system to trace affiliate conversions back to the corresponding GCLIDs, we will automatically place unique click IDs in the SubID parameters of the affiliate links.

-How to track Affiliate Sale & Lead Conversions in Google Ads
+How To Track Affiliate Sale & Lead Conversions in Google Ads

 Direct Google Ads Integration

-Google Ads Integration via Google Analytics
+Google Ads Integration Via Google Analytics

 For this method you will require to follow 5 steps: